synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/MiddlewareHelpers.md

 `boolean`

-true if at least one node was removed
+true if at least one node was removed by the initial state update or any previous middleware

 ***